phgamper/markdown_blog/README.md

 # MarkdownBlog

 MarkdownBlog is a lightweight blog software written in php and twitter bootstrap.
-Its purpose is to provide a easy way to share your thoughts without any Database or special setup needed.
+Its purpose is to provide a easy way to share your thoughts without any database or special setup needed.
 The content of the website can be provided in easy to use [markdown](http://de.wikipedia.org/wiki/Markdown) files `(*.md)` instead.

 ## Features